vlang/v/doc/docs.md

 and by the end of it, you will learn pretty much the entire language.

 Despite being simple, it gives a lot of power to the developer.
-Anything you can do in other languages, you can do it in V.
+Anything you can do in other languages, you can do in V.

 ## Hello World